RadiantBlockchain/radiant-node/doc/build-windows.md

     ninja
 ```

-### Building BCHN installer
+### Building RADN installer

-To build a Windows installer for BCHN you need a newer version of the `nsis` package
+To build a Windows installer for RADN you need a newer version of the `nsis` package
 than is available in Ubuntu 18.04.
 To install a newer `nsis` from Ubuntu 19.10
 Eoan you can do: